 Book by phone, email or online

 A booking can be held for 7 days without commitment after which a deposit is required.
 For bookings made by telephone or email, payment can be made by card or cheque (payable to Andante Travels Ltd).
 You can pay securely online, via our website, in either sterling or dollars.
 We accept Visa, MasterCard and Visa Debit cards.
-For payments in sterling by credit card or overseas debit card there is a charge of 2.5% of the transaction amount.
+For overseas payments, where the card is registered outside the EU, there is a charge of 2.5% of the transaction amount.
 Please note we do not accept post-dated cheques, nor do we retain your card details.

 Deposits and final payments